SUNW4VE/ChromaFire/README.md

 - ~240 detections per second when the crosshair is white
 - ~70 detections per second when the crosshair is not white
 - Detection-to-click latency is 5-15ms
-- The above stats were tested using an AMD Ryzen 9 5900X
+- The above statistics were recorded with an AMD Ryzen 9 5900X

 Known issues:
 ------------------------------------------------------------------